opencelium/opencelium/docs/gettinginvolved/installation.rst

 	| - change MariaDB root user to opencelium and set password
 	| - change password of neo4j user

-	Just in case you are using SSL, add certs to the ssl section.
-It has to be a p12 keystore file with password!!.
-If you just have key and pem you can create a p12 as follows:
+	| Just in case you are using SSL, add certs to the ssl section.
+	| It has to be a p12 keystore file with password!
+	| If you just have key and pem you can create a p12 as follows:

 	.. code-block:: sh
 		:linenos:

 		openssl pkcs12 -export -out ssl-cert-snakeoil.p12 -in /etc/ssl/certs/ssl-cert-snakeoil.pem -inkey /etc/ssl/private/ssl-cert-snakeoil.key

+Start OpenCelium backend

 .. code-block:: sh
 	:linenos: